jtExternal/OneHero/README.md

 Apply style to a view

 ```
-self.apply(Stylesheet.Main.aceUnderlinedButtonClear) where 'self' is of type UIButton
+self.apply(Stylesheet.Main.underlinedButtonClear) where 'self' is of type UIButton
 ```

 The app reads from an extension on UIColor called Palette. `UIColor.Palette` contains all of the reusable colors.